MegaAttitude/megaattitude.github.io/projects/mega-veridicality/index.md

 search_omit: true
 ---

-This MegaVeridicality dataset consists of ordinal veridicality judgments as well as ordinal acceptability judgments for 773 clause-embedding verbs of English with a variety of subordinate clause structures.
+The MegaVeridicality dataset consists of ordinal veridicality judgments as well as ordinal acceptability judgments for 773 clause-embedding verbs of English with a variety of subordinate clause structures.
 For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following paper:

 > White, A. S., R. Rudinger, K. Rawlins, & B. Van Durme.
 2018.
 [Lexicosyntactic Inference in Neural Models](http://aaronstevenwhite.io/papers/white_lexicosyntactic_2018.pdf).
 To appear in _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.